-- " Intermediate Algebra - " Algebra 2 - " Minimum of a "C" in both Geometry and Algebra 1. - Students enrolled in Descriptive Geometry must have an "A-" and teacher recommendation. - Advanced Algebra 2/Trigonometry Honors - Satisfactory achievement on the qualifying exam and previous math grades.
+- " Intermediate Algebra - " Successful completion of Descriptive Geometry or Geometry students who do not meet the prerequisites for Algebra 2. - " Algebra 2 - " Minimum of a "C" in both Geometry and Algebra 1. - " Students enrolled in Descriptive Geometry must have a minimum of an "A-" - " Advanced Algebra 2/Trigonometry Honors - " Satisfactory achievement on the qualifying exam and previous math grades.